How To Retire in the Philippines With No Money. Part 2

 In 2019, the maximum SS Retirement payout can hit $2,788 USD per month, which will be a handsome figure to fund your retirement. years.

 However, most of us will never see anything close to that amount.
-The average monthly Social Security payment to retired workers is $1,461 in 2019 for single folks and the typical couple will collect an average $2,448 per month if both people are collecting Social Security benefits.
+The average monthly Social Security payment to retired workers is $1,461 in 2019 for single folks and the typical couple will collect an average of $2,448 per month if both people are collecting Social Security benefits.

 Can You Live On That In The Philippines?